heijai01/taiwan-credit-card-default/README.md

 Model performance was evaluated using ROC–AUC, which measures a model’s ability to discriminate between defaulters and non-defaulters across classification thresholds and is robust to class imbalance.

 A baseline Logistic Regression model was fitted first to establish an interpretable benchmark.
+L2 regularisation was used as a stable default to reduce variance and handle correlated financial variables (e.g., billing and repayment aggregates).
+L2 shrinks coefficients smoothly without performing hard feature selection, which keeps the baseline model interpretable while improving generalisation.
 Because default events are less frequent than non-defaults, class imbalance was explicitly considered.
 A SMOTE-augmented logistic regression was evaluated as an alternative imbalance-handling strategy, followed by tree-based models to capture non-linearities and interactions.

 ### Class Imbalance: SMOTE vs Baseline